XYGaoG/xygaog.github.io/_pages/about.md

 ---

 <p style="text-align: justify;">
 Hi there!
-I am currently in the fourth year of my Ph.D. studies at the University of Queensland under the supervision of Prof. <a href="https://sites.google.com/view/hongzhi-yin/home">Hongzhi Yin</a> and Dr. <a href="https://researchers.uq.edu.au/researcher/27868">Tong Chen</a>.
+I am a final-year Ph.D. candidate at the University of Queensland, supervised by Prof. <a href="https://sites.google.com/view/hongzhi-yin/home">Hongzhi Yin</a> and Dr. <a href="https://researchers.uq.edu.au/researcher/27868">Tong Chen</a>.
 </p>

 <p style="text-align: justify;">